This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Predator Presence and Feeder Placement

-- Angle feeders to prevent window collisions.
+- Angle strategically to prevent window collisions

 Seasonal Changes in Bird Behavior

-- Breeding cycles create more territorial behavior in spring.
+- Breeding cycles trigger territorial feeding behaviors

-- Molting periods demand higher energy intake.
+- Molting periods demand high-energy nutrition

 Human Activity and Bird Fe